- 1. What is Waitlisting and how do I put myself on a waitlist?

 - 7. Why was my name removed from the Waitlist?

-Answer: Your waitlist notification may have expired because you didn’t register for the course within the 36 hours allotted in your Geneseo email (waitlist notification), or the waitlist has been turned off and cleared because the semester has begun.
+Your waitlist notification may have expired because you didn’t register for the course within the 36 hours allotted in your Geneseo email (waitlist notification), or the waitlist has been turned off and cleared because the semester has begun.

 - 8. Can I be on a Waitlist for more than one section of the same class?

-Answer: Yes.
+Yes.
 However, it is advisable, that once you register for one of those sections, you remove yourself from the other waitlists for that course as a courtesy to your peers.

 - 9. Can I be on a Waitlist for a class that has a time conflict with another class that I am currently registered in?

-Answer: No, you cannot, you should only waitlist for a course that fits in your current schedule.
+No. You should only waitlist for a course that fits in your current schedule.

 - 10. If I am on a waitlist for a course, does that mean that I officially registered for the class?
 Do waitlisted courses count toward your credit hours?

-Answer: No, you are not registered for the course while you are on a waitlist, and therefore waitlisted courses do not count toward your credit hours.
+No, you are not registered for the course while you are on a waitlist, and therefore waitlisted courses do not count toward your credit hours.

 - 11. Are you guaranteed a seat in a class for which you have waitlisted?

-Answer: No – being on a waitlist only guarantees an opportunity to register for the course if a seat becomes available and you are next in line.
+No. Being on a waitlist only guarantees an opportunity to register for the course if a seat becomes available and you are next in line.

 - 12. What happens if I miss my registration time and am dropped off the waitlist, but still want to take the class?
 Or what if I accidentally drop myself from the waitlist?

-Answer: You can add yourself back onto the waitlist, provided the waitlist maximum has not been met, but you will be placed at the end of the waitlist.
+You can add yourself back onto the waitlist, provided the waitlist maximum has not been met, but you will be placed at the end of the waitlist.
 WE CANNOT ADD YOU BACK TO THE WAITLIST IN YOUR PREVIOUS SPOT!

 - 13. Should I attend classes while on the Waitlist?

-Answer: If you do not receive a seat in the class prior to the start, you have the option of contacting the instructor during the drop/add period to see if they will overload you into their class.
+If you do not receive a seat in the class prior to the start, you have the option of contacting the instructor during the drop/add period to see if they will overload you into their class.

 - 14. I was third on the Waitlist for the course and now I am fourth.
 How did this happen?

-Answer: During summer orientation for first year and transfer students, there are chances these students can be overloaded into a course because they do NOT have a schedule yet.
+During summer orientation for first year and transfer students, there are chances these students can be overloaded into a course because they do NOT have a schedule yet.
 This could be done while the waitlist is off and not active, so once the waitlist is turned back on, you may have dropped down on the waitlist.
 This is a common practice for Geneseo, but being on the waitlist gives you an opportunity to get in the class if the seat becomes available.

 - 15. How do I drop a waitlisted course?

-Answer: You can remove yourself from a waitlist by logging into Knightweb registration, select the ‘Students’ tab, the ‘Registration (drop/add/withdrawal) ’ sub tab, and select ‘Register for Classes’ then select a term and continue.
+You can remove yourself from a waitlist by logging into Knightweb registration, select the ‘Students’ tab, the ‘Registration (drop/add/withdrawal) ’ sub tab, and select ‘Register for Classes’ then select a term and continue.
 Then go to your registration summary and use the drop down menu for the “waitlisted” course and choose ‘web-drop’ and then submit.

 - 16. Should I remove myself from a waitlist after classes have started?